fuqiuluo/android-wuwa/README.md

 - [x] Determine if the process is alive
 - [x] Get Module Base Addr
 - [x] Get process PID
+- [x] Hide Process

-# # How to Connect to the WuWa Driver
+# How to Connect to the WuWa Driver

 [Click me](docs/FindDriver.md) for the connection guide.